oyvindeh/ucss/README.md

 #### At-rules
 All at-rules are ignored, except @media: All the content inside media queries is read as if there were no media query.

-### What uCSS don't do
-uCSS does NOT:
-* Look for style sheet URLs, internal style sheets, or inline styles in HTML code.
-* Capture rules that are switched on using JavaScript after page load.

-These features may, or may not, be added in the future.

 ### I want to contribute!